IBM/charts/entitled/ibm-odm-prod/README.md

 Before you install ODM for production, you need to gather all the configuration information that you will use for your release.
 For more details, refer to the [ODM for production configuration parameters](https://www.ibm.com/docs/en/odm/8.11.0?topic=reference-odm-production-configuration-parameters).

+To use the default user access, you **must** define a password to be used by the default users like *odmAdmin* by setting the parameter `usersPassword`.
-If you want to provide customized user access, read [Configuring user access](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-configuring-user-access)
+If you want to provide customized user access, read [Configuring user access](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-configuring-user-access).

 If you want to use a custom security certificate, read [Defining the security certificate](https://www.ibm.com/docs/en/odm/8.11.0?topic=production-defining-security-certificate)